InDexterous/Code.hub_Cloud_Engineering_Seminar_Project/README.md

-<p>This is a Cloud Infrastructure project made for a multisoftware company that tranfsers on-premises servers to a cloud service using <a href="https://azure.microsoft.com/en-us">Microsoft Azure</a>
+<p>This is a Cloud Infrastructure project made for a multisoftware company that tranfsers on-premises servers to a cloud service using <br><a href="https://azure.microsoft.com/en-us">Microsoft Azure</a>
         <br>
         <br>
         <p style="font-size:60px;">Contributors :</p>